MarwanTarik/Change-Log-API/README.md

 `npm run start` will start the server and the database on the `ports` defined in environment variables

-`npm build` will build the type script src code
+`npm build` will build the src code

 `npm run dev` will run your project in development mode